+The hold-down is raised and lowered by a master and slave single-acting hydraulic cylinder.
 The slave cylinder is located at the right end of the hold-down and is connected to the master cylinder by a hose that passes through the hold-down beam.